Skip to content

 We assume you have correctly installed the latest tinybig and its dependency packages already.
 If you haven't installed them yet, please refer to the installation page for the guidance.

-This quickstart tutorial is prepared based on the RPN paper [1].
-We also recommend reading that paper first for detailed technical information about the RPN model and tinyBIG toolkit.
+This quickstart tutorial is prepared based on the RPN 1 paper [1] and RPN 2 paper [2].
+We also recommend reading that paper first for detailed technical information about the RPN models and tinybig toolkit.

 Reference